thetimmorland/summersailing.ca/our-team.md

 # Optimist Race Coach
 ![Xandra](/assets/our-team/xandra.jpg)

-Xandra has grown up in the sailing world; her family currently owns a Hunter 33.6 docked at Port Credit Harbor Marina.
-She completed her learn to sail levels at Port Credit Yacht Club, and raced lasers as well as 420s.
-This will be Xandra’s third summer coaching at EYC, and she is very excited to be coaching this year’s Optimist race team.
-Last year EYC had only a single Optimist racer and Xandra is looking forward to building a larger team this year giving new young sailors an opportunity to experience the thrill of competition.
-Xandra is currently studying Gerontology with a minor in Psychology at Laurentian University.
+Xandra has grown up in the sailing world; her family currently owns a Hunter 33.6 sailboat docked at Port Credit Harbour Marina.
+She completed her learn to sail levels at Port Credit Yacht Club, as well as raced lasers and 420s.
+This will be Xandra's fourth summer coaching at EYC, coaching the Optimist race team for the second year.
+She is looking forward to seeing some old racers as well as welcoming some new racers to the team!
+Xandra is currently finishing up her degree at Laurentian University studying Gerontology with a minor in Psychology

 ## Alexandra Mclaughlin
 # CANSail 3/4 Instructor